What is a Data Warehouse

 Our result should look something like this:

 And here in lies the problem.
 When we begin to try and expand the data, they have a tendency to grow in number.
 These sorts of relationships have all sorts of terms associated with it.
-In SQL, we refer to the relationship having a many-to-many relationship.
-That is, many dates in the calendar table refer to many start-stop entries in the hrv table.
-And when the result increases the result set greatly, we refer to this as data “fan out.”
+In SQL, we refer to the relationship having a one-to-many or many-to-many relationship.
+That is, one or more dates in the calendar table refer to many start-stop entries in the hrv table.
+And when the result increases greatly due to a join, we refer to this as "fan out."

 Just One More

-At this point you may be wondering if this calendar table was really the best way to answer the questions we have of these data.
-Well, I’m going to risk boring you by giving you just a few more examples.
+At this point you may be wondering if this calendar table was really the best way to answer the questions we have.
+Well, I'm going to risk boring you by giving you just a few more examples.

 Let's say you want to ask the data:

-• What is average HRV of everyone per hour? 🤯
+• What is average HRV of everyone per hour? :exploding_head:

 This would take data like this: